jbroll/nmea-widget/README.md

 ### NMEADisplay

 The main component that provides a complete UI for NMEA data visualization.
-Automatically manages serial connection and data processing.
+Automatically manages serial/bluetooth connection and data processing.

 ```tsx
 <NMEADisplay />